Path To Wholeness

 When I offer spiritual direction:

-• Psychological or psychiatric needs are named clearly and referred appropriately
+- Psychological or psychiatric needs are named clearly and referred appropriately, in line with professional standards in psychology.

 If, at any point, clinical support is needed, I will name that openly and assist you in seeking appropriate care.